section-engineering-education/engineering-education/articles/consuming-co-operative-bank-api-using-node.js/index.md

 - Having done that, we are set to implement the operations.
 We will be working from the `src/controllers/Coop.js` file.

 ### Getting an access token
-An access token forms the basis of authentication while using the API.
-For every operation we carry out on the API we must send an access token.
+An `access token` forms the basis of authentication while using the API.
+For every operation we carry out on the API, we must send an access token.

-We will therefore implement it as a middleware meaning that we won't be returning anything but calling the next function on the line.
-Express.js supports this.
+We will, therefore, implement it as a middleware.
+This means that we won't be returning anything but calling the next function on the line.
+Express.js supports this functionality.

 Modify the `getAccessToken` method as follows: